What are Barcodes used for?

 QR Codes at bus stops and railway stations can be used to provide up to date information about time tables and connections.

-In hospitals barcodes control inventory of medication and equipment as allowing access to patients and their families.
+In hospitals, barcodes control the inventory of medication and equipment as allowing access to patients and their families.
 The margin of error is greatly reduced and information is updated accessed quickly.

-In certain countries a unique national timber-tracking system has been implemented that means that every legally harvestable tree and every cut log carries a barcode.
+In certain countries, a unique national timber-tracking system has been implemented which means that every legally harvestable tree and every cut log carries a barcode.
 This means that it can then be tracked from its source to its final destination.
 End users can then be assured that the timber they buy is legally from a sustainable source.